 - Dry on low heat, or better yet, air-dry!

 - Don’t let your sweaty clothing sit wet in your hamper!
-If you’re not washing it right away try to drape it over something so that it dries to prevent it from stinking
+If you’re not washing it right away try to drape it over something or hang it so that it dries to prevent it from stinking

 - Wash your clothing and towels as soon as possible to prevent bacteria